shiftsystems/shift-mon/docs/Variables.md

   * set it to anything besides rsyslog if you plan to configure log forwarding to `udp://localhost:6666` yourself.
   * comment out if you don't want syslog messages forwarded.
 * remote_syslog weather or not to listen to remote syslog RFC5424 on UDP port 6666 for things like forwarding syslog from a firewall.
+* shiftmon_prometheus_urls: a list of prometheus endpoints that should be scraped from Telegraf

 ## Loki
 * retention_period: how long to store data before deletion use d for day and y for years